Experience the roaring 20s by dressing up as a flapper this Halloween

 20s Costumes Can Also Be Worn as a Couples Outfit

-A flapper and a 20s gangster – a lovely Jazz Age costume idea that’s brought to you by Jax House
+A flapper and a 20s gangster is a great idea for a couple’s costume.
+The photo on the top right of the image of a lovely Jazz Age couple is brought to you by Jax House

 Flapper Hair Styles

 Flappers were known to kick tradition and cut their hair into what were considered to be boyish hair styles such as the bob and Eton crop.
 There were differences in the bob styles though from the sleek, graduated bob to a curly bob.
 The finger wave was also a popular way of styling your hair.